 The planning workshop on February 7th, 2022 had 18 attendees and incorporated a summary of all the aforementioned data collection opportunities (focus group, surveys, etc.).
 At the workshop, stakeholders identified strengths and weaknesses of transit coordination in the region.
 Building from these, stakeholders then identified priority strategies for transit coordination and brainstormed project ideas that could address these strategies.
-In addition, a survey was sent out late December 2022 to stakeholders asking them to rank the short term (the next 18-24 months) urgency of priorities.
-Using input gathered at this workshop and survey, the Steering Committee prioritized the strategies and projects included in the final plan.
+Using input gathered at this workshop, the Steering Committee prioritized the strategies and projects included in the final plan.
 These can be found in the 'Mobility Tomorrow' section of this plan.
 Below included some of the results from an interactive activity conducted during the workshop: